-There was a lot of open land, and being from Chicago, we had to acclimate ourselves to wide open spaces.
+There was so much open land, and, being from Chicago, we had to acclimate ourselves to wide-open spaces.
 Room to roam and explore.
 Trees to climb as far as the eye could see.
 And lots, and lots, and LOTS, or red dirt.
 We were COVERED in it by the time we bedded down for the evening.
 But that didn’t stop our fun, no sir!
 We visited a diving hole, an owl rock, El Malpais National Monument, and the Continental Divide.

 Blue Hole – Santa Rosa Arizona